 About Paul Godbold

 My varied career has allowed me to experience many of the things we write about today, which ultimately inspired me to create the magazine.
-My successes enabled me to purchase supercars, travel the world, live in palatial properties etc. I believe this gives me a unique understanding of the luxury industry and sets me aside from many others writing on this subject.

 In the English-speaking world, Luxurious Magazine is regarded by many as the leading news platform for the luxury industry.
 This carries a good deal of pressure but also opens opportunities to make changes by setting standards.